Charlotte submitted her thesis in 2021 and is awaiting her viva.

-The focus of my research is modelling decision-making in traffic in order to improve intelligent road systems.
+The focus of Charlotte's research is modelling decision-making in traffic in order to improve intelligent road systems.

 My research questions are: